KodeinKoders/playground-alternate-KMM-architectures/README.md

-# Alternative KMM project architecture eamples
+# Alternative KMM project architecture examples

 Two projects that shows alternate more flexible Kotlin Multiplatform Mobile architectures that allows each developers to use the tools and SDKs they want.